Shin splints is a general term which covers a number of different underlying problems. The main ones are listed below.

-Your doctor or physiotherapist may recommend that you have a scan or X-ray to look at your shin in detail.
+In some circumstances, perhaps when there isn’t a clear link or it looks like you might have a stress fracture, your doctor or physiotherapist may recommend that you have an MRI scan or X-ray to look at your shin in detail.
 These tests are often done to rule out other conditions that may affect your shins, such as large stress fractures.
-The tests you may have are listed below.
+If your doctor feels that a scan or X-ray would be useful in your circumstances, they’ll explain why.

 There are many things that you can do yourself to treat shin splints.
 The main ones are listed below.

 - Stop doing the activity that caused your shin splints and rest for a few weeks.
-If you have stress fractures, these can take up to 12 weeks to heal properly.
+If you have a stress fracture, this can take up to 12 weeks to heal properly.
+You can keep yourself active during this time by doing other activities which don’t put strain on your legs.
+This may include swimming or using a stationary bike.

 - If you need pain relief, you can take over-the-counter painkillers, such as paracetamol or ibuprofen.